Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 After thoroughly using and evaluating each language app, we break down the differences between Babbel and Mango

 In some ways, the language learning apps from Babbel and Mango Languages are very similar.
 Yet, in many respects, they are also quite different, making each one better for different types of learners.
 In this guide, we break down in detail the strengths and weaknesses of each program, not only compared to each other, but also compared to other apps on the market as well.

 Let’s start this article off by discussing pricing, as cost is always important.
-Babbel has a few different subscription plans, ranging from around $7 per month for their 12-month plan, up to $14 per month for their pay-as-you-go plan.
+Babbel has a few different subscription plans, ranging from around $7 to $14 per month, depending on which option you choose.

 Mango Languages, on the other hand, has just two plans.
 This takes the form of a single language plan and an “all languages” plan, which gives you access to all 70 of their languages.

 If you pay monthly, the single language plan costs $8 per month and the all language plan is roughly $18.